-Partners in stage one of the data maturity model often find themselves asking associates or analysts questions like, "What was revenue in Q4 of last year for portfolio company X?"
-While this information is probably attainable, it may take hours to arrive at the answer.
+Partners in stage one of the data maturity model often find themselves asking associates questions like, "What was client company X’s gross margin in Q4 last year?"
+While this information is probably attainable, it may take a significant amount of time to arrive at the answer.

 To move forward and become data aware, two goals must be achieved.

 Establish a central location to organize existing data

 Identify the data sources relevant to client teams, both internally and externally.